RedisGraph/RedisGraph/docs/docs/configuration.md

 $ redis-cli GRAPH.CONFIG SET QUERY_MEM_CAPACITY 1048576
 ```

+---

+## VKEY_MAX_ENTITY_COUNT

+To lower the memory overhead of replication, RedisGraph serializes the graph in a number of virtual keys.

+One virtual key is created for every N graph entities, where N is the value defined by this configuration.

+This configuration can be set when the module loads or at runtime.

+### Default

+`VKEY_MAX_ENTITY_COUNT` is 100,000 by default.

 # Query Configurations

 The query timeout configuration may also be set per query in the form of additional arguments after the query string.
 This configuration is unset by default unless using a language-specific client, which may establish its own defaults.